Soup666/soup666.github.io/_posts/2021-11-24-Toxic-Writeup.markdown

 ![Flag name code](https://user-images.githubusercontent.com/38260830/143324646-a79b6580-df72-40b1-b66d-b6cab76a3a72.png)

-Googling how to escalate LFI to RCE gave me this article: https://outpost24.com/blog/from-local-file-inclusion-to-remote-code-execution-part-1.
+Googling how to escalate LFI to RCE gave me this article: [Useful-Article].
 This gave me a POC to execute <?php phpinfo(); ?> then see the result in the server logs.
 We can see in the source code that the server uses nginx, so the log file will be located at /var/log/nginx/access.log
 We can send the command by including it in a header on our GET request.
 For some reason, including it in the GET header crashed the website.
 So I'm gonna use User-Agent since it's printed in the log.
 Crafting the request looked like this:

 ![Payload](https://user-images.githubusercontent.com/38260830/143324647-707e9224-b2a9-49c6-b99e-e492d2dfbea3.png)